fabrica-land/fabrica-connectors/trust_agreement.md

 7. **Contract Account** means an Address controlled by a Smart Contract.
 8. **Creation Date** means the date and time at which the Trust was created by the Grantor.
 9. **Ethereum** means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum as of the Creation Date.
-10. **Fabrica Smart Contract** means the Smart Contract used to maintain records of ownership and management of the NFT to which this Agreement is attached.
+10. **Fabrica Smart Contract** means the Smart Contract used to maintain records of ownership and management of the Fabrica NFT to which this Agreement is attached.
 11. **Fabrica NFT** means an NFT issued using the Fabrica Smart Contract.
 12. **Grantor** is the individual or entity who creates the Trust and grants the Property to the Trust.
 13. **Mint** means a Confirmed Transaction `mint()` function on the Fabrica Smart Contract that results in the association of a Token ID to an Address.